Ansuh/C-Programming-Guide/README.md

 - Methods do not have to match the delegate type exactly.
 - _**C# version 2.0**_ introduced the concept of Anonymous Methods, which allow code blocks to be passed as parameters in place of a separately defined method.
 C# 3.0 introduced lambda expressions as a more concise way of writing inline code blocks.
 Both anonymous methods and lambda expressions (in certain contexts) are compiled to delegate types.

+### Events

+Events enable a class or object to notify other classes or objects when something of interest occurs.
+The class that sends (or raises) the event is called the publisher and the classes that receive (or handle) the event are called subscribers.
+In a typical C# Windows Forms or Web application, you subscribe to events raised by controls such as buttons and list boxes.
+You can use the Visual C# integrated development environment (IDE) to browse the events that a control publishes and select the ones that you want to handle.
+The IDE automatically adds an empty event handler method and the code to subscribe to the event.

+#### Events Overview
+Events have the following properties:

+- The publisher determines when an event is raised; the subscribers determine what action is taken in response to the event.
+- An event can have multiple subscribers.
+A subscriber can handle multiple events from multiple publishers.
+- Events that have no subscribers are never raised.
+- Events are typically used to signal user actions such as button clicks or menu selections in graphical user interfaces.
+- When an event has multiple subscribers, the event handlers are invoked synchronously when an event is raised.
+- In the .NET Framework class library, events are based on the EventHandler delegate and the EventArgs base class.

 ## Main() and Command-Line Arguments

 he Main method is the entry point of a C# console application or windows application.
 (Libraries and services do not require a Main method as an entry point.).
 When the application is started, the Main method is the first method that is invoked.